-Re-Inspection of the Universe of Properties - Real property re-inspection for 2013 and 2014 tax years will be completed using a combination of field inspections and office review.
+Re-inspection of the Universe of Properties - Real property re-inspection for the 2017 and 2018 tax years will be completed using a combination of field inspections and office review.
 Office review of property will include: 1) the use of aerial photography and GIS imagery which allows for digital verification of building measurements and visual inspection of external economic influences, 2) existing property sketches and property characteristics, and 3) information obtained thru MLS searches where discrepancies in square footage and/or improvements to the property are noted and physically inspected for differences.
-For the 2013 tax year, a full growth flight pattern is scheduled to be flown on or around 1/1/2013.
-The 2014 tax year flight will be dependent on budget approval and is expected to be a full growth flight as well.
+For the 2017 tax year, a full growth flight pattern is scheduled to be flown on or around January 1, 2017.
+The 2018 tax year flight will be dependent on budget approval and is expected to be a full growth flight as well.